postechsv/AGCEL/semantics/README.md

 ```

 Locked case)
+WARNING: even if the lock is acquired, we cannot ensure the executability.
+So executability check is necessary.
 ```locked
 pid(I) k(if OPTIONS fi ~> K) Lock(I) => pid(I) k(executable-branch(OPTIONS) ~> K) Lock(I)
 if executable(if OPTIONS fi)